 - Large links and buttons: Clicking with your finger is clunkier compared to using a mouse.
 Make it easy for visitors by using large links and buttons on your mobile site.

-Of course, there are some general design principles to avoid, regardless of whether you’re creating a desktop or a mobile site especially when it comes to fonts and colours.
+Of course, there are some general design principles to avoid, regardless of whether you’re creating a desktop or a mobile site especially when it comes to fonts and colors.
 Keep it simple and your mobile users will thank you.

 To create a separate site, or not to create a separate site?